s-a-barnett/bayesian-persuasion/models/model-comparison/README.md

+# Model comparisons

+## Instructions

+Run `data/splits.py` to produce different folds of the data for cross-validation.

+NB: it will be necessary to change the directory references within these files so that they are specific to your file storage structure.

 # Guide to files

 * `*.wppl`: fits model parameters to passed-in data via WebPPL's MCMC.
 Produces a `pointScores.csv` file giving the score of each sample generated in the chain, and a `params-posterior.csv` file giving the posterior over the parameters.